ethereum/portal-network-specs/portal-wire-protocol.md

 ## Algorithms

-Here we define a collection of generic algorithms which can be applied to sub-protocol implementing the wire protocol.
+Here we define a collection of generic algorithms which can be applied to a sub-protocol implementing the wire protocol.

 ### Lookup